-- Preview Email Newsletter

 By Clementine Sicard

-The University of California, Davis, has received a gift of more than $25 million that will transform the advancement of agricultural technology and innovation for generations to come, made possible by a bequest from late philanthropist and local more PR
+The University of California, Davis, has received a gift of more than $25 million that will transform the advancement of agricultural technology and innovation for generations to come, made possible by a bequest from late philanthropist and local businessman Dan G. Best II.

 UA Little Rock Leads Nation in Preserving Native American World War I History (10)